-You’re stressing out your cat… by treating him like a dog.
+You’re stressing out your cat… by treating her like a dog.
 That’s according to animal behavior expert, Dr. John Bradshaw, who wrote the book "Cat Sense.”

 He says, owners stress out their cats by thinking they’re as social as dogs, that they like to be petted as much, and that they need another cat to play with.
 But those dog-like qualities aren’t in a cat’s nature.